DTKI: a new formalized PKI with no trusted parties: Security Analysis

 \paragraph*{\textbf{Main result}} Our security analysis shows that \begin{itemize} \item if the distributed random checking has verified all required tests, and domain owners have successfully verified their initial master certificates, then DTKI can prevent attacks from the adversary; and

-\item if the distributed random checking has not completed all required tests, or domain owners have not successfully verified their initial master certificates, then an adversary can launch attacks, but the attacks will be detected afterwards. \end{itemize} The detailed analysis is presented in our supplementary file \cite{Report}, and we only give a reduced analysis here due to the space limitation.
+\item if the distributed random checking has not completed all required tests, or domain owners have not successfully verified their initial master certificates, then an adversary can launch attacks, but the attacks will be detected afterwards. \end{itemize}

-Consider a scenario where an internet user Alice wants to share some secret data with a domain owner Bob by running the TLS protocol.
-The main purpose of DTKI is to enable Alice to verify that the certificate she received in the TLS session is indeed a valid certificate of Bob.
-In DTKI, a valid certificate means that the certificate is active.
-A certificate is active if the certificate is authentic and not revoked; and a certificate is authentic if the certificate's subject has run the registration protocol to register it.

-To formally define an authentic certificate and an active certificate, we define a function $\ckfune{B}$ to model the status of all public keys of $B$.
-We present time by integers e.g. seconds, consider that all protocols are run within one unit of time, and denote the infinite set of all public keys by $\pkset$.